HbbTV-Association/ReferenceApplication/README.md

 	src/videoplayer/videoplayer_mse-eme.js

+Resource file management.
+PHP file to be included in application index file.
+File will list all the needed js/css resources for the specified application profile HbbTV 1.5, HbbTv 2.0.1, MSE-EME.
+For development purposes this generator will set last modified timestamp as an version parameter for all resource files.
+This ensures a client device should always use a modified file instead cached.

+	src/catalogue/resources.php

 Monitor module to implement analytics about use cases of video playback.
 Monitor can be changed but it must follow the monitor interface.